If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 At about 3:30 PM we reached Hanover, a small town that is almost exactly half way between Cape Town and Johannesburg.
 It is thus much favoured as an overnight stop and consequently contains a disproportionate number of guest houses and B&B establishments as well as a typical country hotel.
 We had a booking at the hotel and checked into a very nice, and surprizingly spacious, room - apart from the bedroom we also had a kitchenette and a lounge with a sofa, armchairs, a huge TV and dizzying array of DSTV options.
 A door from the lounge led onto a shady verandah overlooking a well-kept garden and a swimming pool.

 After a day of sitting in a car we needed our legs stretched, so we went for a stroll around Hanover.
-There is a small hill at the edge of town and we climbed to to the top, gazed over the sun-scorched expanse of the Karoo that stretches into the distance in all directions then explored some of the back streets.
+There is a small hill at the edge of town and we climbed to the top, gazing over the sun-scorched expanse of the Karoo that stretches into the distance in all directions then explored some of the back streets.
 The town is bigger than you first think and we came across a library, banks, restaurants, a very photogenic church (Dutch Reformed, of course) and several guest houses.
 We had an early supper of Karoo lamb and vegetables in the hotel dining room then hit the sack ; we had another long day of driving ahead of us the next day.

 Distance covered today : 731 km